apache/superset/UPDATING.md

 ### Breaking Changes

+- [26328](https://github.com/apache/superset/issues/26328): Removes the deprecated Filter Box code and it's associated dependencies `react-select` and `array-move`.
+It also removes the `DeprecatedSelect` and `AsyncSelect` components that were exclusively used by filter boxes.
+Existing filter boxes will be automatically migrated to native filters.
 - [26330](https://github.com/apache/superset/issues/26330): Removes the deprecated `DASHBOARD_FILTERS_EXPERIMENTAL` feature flag.
 The previous value of the feature flag was `False` and now the feature is permanently removed.
 - [26344](https://github.com/apache/superset/issues/26344): Removes the deprecated `ENABLE_EXPLORE_JSON_CSRF_PROTECTION` feature flag.
 The previous value of the feature flag was `False` and now the feature is permanently removed.
 - [26345](https://github.com/apache/superset/issues/26345): Removes the deprecated `ENABLE_TEMPLATE_REMOVE_FILTERS` feature flag.
 The previous value of the feature flag was `True` and now the feature is permanently enabled.